 If you’re like me, you probably have a few shoe boxes full of old negatives from the days before digital.
-Well, if you are like me, you probably have a shoebox full of negatives from last month.

-Whichever your situation may be, you probably would like to get those old images digitized for print or web.
 Whether your source material is a print, slide or a negative, you only have one option to make it a digital file, scanning.

 Today let’s take a brief journey into the world of scanning, with the goal of making the best possible scan for manipulation in Lightroom.

 Scanning images from prints, negatives and slides has taken on the air of an arcane art.
 Scanning, in fact, is an art but it is only arcane if you let it be.
 There is a great deal of debate on proper scanner settings, scan resolutions, bit-depth and so forth.